clebermasters/AWS-Autoscaling-Lifecycle-Hooks-Save-EC2-Logs/README.md

 To achieve that goal we use the folling resources and services on AWS:

 ### What you need
-1 - Autoscaling Group
+- Autoscaling Group
-2 - IAM Role and Policies
+- IAM Role and Policies
+- S3 Buckets
-3 - Lambda Function
+- Lambda Function
-4 - CloudWatch Rule
+- CloudWatch Rule
-5 - Systems Manager (SSM) Document
+- Systems Manager (SSM) Document
-6 - Run Command
+- Run Command

 ## Solution
 ![Diagram - Autoscaling Lifecycle Hook](diagram-1.png)